ZWittl/Data-Science-Certificate-Repo/README.md

 # Data-Science-Certificate-Repo
 This repository will be used to capture files created while obtaining my Data Science Professional Certificate from Coursera.

+I worked towards to obtaining this certificate so I could enhance my skills in SQL and get a better understanding of Python and Machine Learning.

 The certificate covers 10 courses in the following areas:
   1. What is Data Science
   2. Tools for Data Science